 Further down the same road, Dan & Therese Martin began planting Cabernet Sauvignon and other varieties on their 17 acres in 1993.
-Initially the grapes were sold to Ahlgren, River Run and SCMV under the name Harvest Moon Vineyard; they later bonded as Martin Ranch Winery.
-Their first commercial release was in 2002 with the introduction of labels J.D.
+Later bonded as Martin Ranch Winery, their first commercial release was in 2002 with the introduction of labels J.D.
 Hurley and Therese Vineyards wines.

 Stephen Dorcich has been farming around 80 acres near Uvas Creek for many years, selling the fruit to several local wineries.
-In 2007 he entered a partnership with young winemaker Jason Goelz, who had been producing wines under the Sapid label.
-The result of this partnership is Jason Stephens, a brand new 3000 case winery on Watsonville Road.
+In 2007 he entered a partnership with winemaker Jason Goelz, who had been producing wines under the Sapid label.
+The result of this partnership is Jason Stephens, with a wide distribution across the U.S.

-At around 1 million cases annually, the valley's largest winery currently operating is still J. Lohr, although they do not grow or source any fruit within the valley.
-The company farms around 3000 acres, mainly in Arroyo Seco, Paso Robles and Napa Valley; their products range from inexpensive, mass-produced supermarket bottlings and the 'Ariel' de-alcoholised brand to highly regarded vineyard designate wines.
+At around 1 million cases annually, the valley's largest winery currently operating is J. Lohr, although they do not grow or source any fruit within the valley.
+The company farms around 3000 acres, mainly in Arroyo Seco, Paso Robles and Napa Valley; their products range from inexpensive, mass-produced supermarket bottlings to highly regarded vineyard designate wines.

-There are also a number of producers based in the Santa Cruz Mountains who are making quality wines with fruit sourced from the area, including Stefania, Sones Cellars, Muccigrosso and Sensorium Wines.
-As the AVA celebrates its 20th birthday, the valley's winemakers and grape growers continue to maintain the traditions of Charles Lefranc, Paul Masson, Peter Mirassou and Mario Gemello in producing some of the finest wines in the country.
+As the AVA celebrates the quarter century mark, the valley's winemakers and grape growers continue to maintain the traditions of Charles Lefranc, Paul Masson, Peter Mirassou and Mario Gemello in producing some of the finest wines in the country.